beam-community/elixir-companies/README.md

 #### Customer Service

 * [Customer Lobby](https://www.customerlobby.com) ([Github](https://github.com/customerlobby)) - Repeat Customer & Reviews Software.
 We are currently in the process of building a couple of services that use elixir.
 Berkeley, CA, USA.
+* [Elevio](https://elev.io) ([Github](https://github.com/elevio)) - We build contextual and predictive help for site and app owners so their customers can help themselves.
+We use Elixir for handling small data, orchestrating background jobs and messaging.
+We are based in sunny Melbourne, Australia.
 * [HiOperator](https://www.hioperator.com) - Customer support as-a-service.
 Think of us like AWS for customer service.
 We scale companies phone, chat or email support.
 YC-S16.

 #### Developers